 If you’re in a specific unit and you’re struggle with various medications you give frequently spend some time on your days off going over some concise and helpful information.
 This makes a world of difference and helps connect the dots sooner.
 You can focus on practical steps at the bedside, while filling in the why at home when you have a little more time to process the information.

-YouTube has tons of great free videos (Khan Academy, for one), or check out your speciality nursing organization (the American Association of Critical Care Nurses has tons of great resources for critical care – HIGHLY recommend becoming a member), or you can check out the NRSNG Academy.
+YouTube has tons of great free videos (Khan Academy, for one), or check out your specialty nursing organization.
+The American Association of Critical Care Nurses has tons of great resources for critical care – HIGHLY recommend becoming a member.
+I’ve been a member since 2015.